-Abstract submission site is now open!
-The submission deadline is January 3, 2020.
+Abstract submission site is closed!
+The submission deadline was January 3, 2020.

 Benefits of Presenting